 What is Pilates?

 The original name of Pilates was Contrology: The Art of Control.
 This method was created in the 1900's and developed over the course of Joseph Pilates' lifetime.
 After Joe passed away in 1967 Contrology was renamed Pilates.
-Joe believed that moving with control, following a specific order of exercises and using your breath properly you could rid yourself of chronic pain and instabilities and improve every aspect your life so you may find satisfaction and enjoyment in the most basic daily tasks.
+Joe believed that by moving with control, following a specific order of exercises and breathing properly you could rid yourself of chronic pain and instabilities and improve every aspect of your life so you may find satisfaction and enjoyment in the most basic daily tasks.

 Pilates can be performed on your own.
-There a wide variety of books, DVD's and online websites with classes that you can use.
-Ideally Pilates is performed in a studio where you can experience all the apparatus as Joe originally intended.
-Many gym's only offer mat classes but more and more gyms are introducing the Pilates equiptment due to it's increasing popularity not only to improve clients performance but to aid clients who experience pain, require more one on one assistance or are rehabilitating.
+There are wide variety of books, DVD's and online websites with classes that you can use.
+Ideally Pilates is performed in a studio where you can experience all the apparatus as Joe originally intended, but many gym's only offer mat classes.
+More gyms are introducing the Pilates equipment due to it's increasing popularity not only to improve clients performance but to aid clients who experience pain, require more one on one assistance or are rehabilitating.

 Pilates teacher are not Physical Therapists unless they received additional education.

 Pilates Mat Classes take place only on the mat, maybe a yoga mat.
 You might use some small props like hand weights or therabands.
-During these classes you use your own body weight to provide a variety of muscular challenges helping you resist gravity, stretch and strengthen your entire body if done properly.
+During these classes you use your own body weight to provide a variety of muscular challenges helping you resist gravity, while stretching and strengthening your entire body.
 This is generally a group class where you work out with other clients in unison.

 Pilates Tower Classes (also known as the Wall Unit) use a variety of springs and bars creating resistance in a variety of different movements that you might recognize from mat class and some that are very different.
 The springs act as your extra muscles and create resistance in a variety of directions helping you build strength, stability and flexibility.
 You will find it challenging to control your body and the springs in the beginning but with regular practice you will see that you develop more control, strength and flexibility.
 This is generally a group class environment as well.

-There are many styles of Pilates and many manufacturer of Pilates equiptment so you can go to one Pilates teacher or studio and have a very different experience than another teacher or studio.
+There are many styles of Pilates and many manufacturers of Pilates equipment.
+You can go to one Pilates teacher or studio and have a very different experience than another teacher or studio.
 What style and studio you like is a very personal choice.
-Feeling supported and satisfied with your experience is very important to the benefits of Pilates so no matter where you go you should always leave your class feeling refreshed perhaps you'll feel like you had a full body massage.
+Feeling supported and satisfied with your experience is very important to the benefits of Pilates so no matter where you go you should always leave your class feeling refreshed, maybe even like you had a full body massage.
 Every cell in your body should feel awake and alive.